 This article looks at scalp psoriasis and hair loss in more detail.
 It also covers prevention and treatment.

-Psoriasis is an autoimmune disorder that causes skin cells to grow too quickly, resulting in scaling and inflamed skin and other symptoms.
+Psoriasis is an autoimmune condition that causes skin cells to grow too quickly, resulting in scaling, inflamed skin and other symptoms.

-Psoriasis speeds up this process of skin regeneration.
+Skin cells typically take around 1 month to be replaced by new cells.
+However, psoriasis speeds up this process of skin regeneration.
 When a person has psoriasis, it takes only a few days for new cells to form and rise to the surface.

-A person may notice:
+A person with scalp psoriasis may notice:

 - a dry scalp that may crack and bleed

 - burning, soreness, or pain on the scalp